Amazon Contract Delivery Driver Claims He Was Fired for Questioning Coronavirus Precautions

 Discussing the company’s efforts to maintain healthy working conditions for employees during the pandemic, Timothy Carter, a spokesman for Amazon, said: “Our top concern is ensuring the health and safety of our employees, and we expect to invest approximately $4bn from April to June on Covid-related initiatives to get products to customers and keep employees safe.”

-He adds: “This includes spending more than $800m in the first half of the year on Covid-19 safety measures, with investments in personal protective equipment, enhanced cleaning of our
+He adds: “This includes spending more than $800m in the first half of the year on Covid-19 safety measures, with investments in personal protective equipment, enhanced cleaning of our facilities, less efficient process paths that better allow for effective social distancing, higher wages for hourly teams, and developing our own COVID-19 testing capabilities.

 Lucas Nolan is a reporter for Breitbart News covering issues of free speech and online censorship.
 Follow him on Twitter @LucasNolan or contact via secure email at the address lucasnolan@protonmail.com